London: The Ultimate Guide to Britain's Historic Capital

 Canterbury

-Medieval pilgrimage city, stunning cathedral, excellent train connection.
+Medieval pilgrimage city with stunning cathedral—UNESCO World Heritage since 1988.
+Easy train (60 minutes from St Pancras).
 Combine with Dover's White Cliffs if driving.

 Cotswolds

-Honey-stone villages require a car or organized tour.
-Castle Combe, Bibury, Bourton-on-the-Water quintessentially English.
+Honey-stone villages require a car or organized tour—Castle Combe, Bibury, Bourton-on-the-Water, and Chipping Campden quintessentially English.

 Practical Tips